 - Sustainable Transport

 Updated November 2019

 Students will be considered on their overall GCSE profile, but must include at least a grade C in Maths and Science.

 The course is classroom based with a mixture of taught theory and practical sessions.
 There no exams as each module of study is assessed through an assignment (reports/investigation write-ups/presentations etc)

-Due to the breadth of sustainability and environmental management and the need for modern businesses and councils to be environmentally aware, there are numerous university and career paths available i.e. conservation, hazard management, marine biology, climate change research, environmental consultancy, international relations, tourism consultancy, pollution analysis and Earth science.
+A breadth of university courses and career paths including conservation, hazard management, marine biology, climate change research, environmental consultancy, international relations, tourism consultancy, pollution analysis and earth science.